basecamp/bc3-api/README.md

   -d '{ "name": "My new project!" }' \
   https://3.basecampapi.com/999999999/projects.json
 ```

+The `Content-Type` is required for the payload to be parsed as JSON.

 Throughout the Basecamp 3 API docs, we include "Copy as cURL" examples.
 To try the examples in your shell, copy your OAuth 2.0 access token into your clipboard and run: